ahoarau/mekabot/README.md

 # intel_idle.max_cstate=0, processor.max_cstate=0 :  same as above
 # i915.powersave=0 : disable the power management, i.e less interruptions.
 # idle=poll : Poll forces a polling idle loop that can slightly improve the performance of waking up a idle CPU, but will use a lot of power and make the system run hot.
 Set CPU fan to maximum all the time (in bios).

+# Theses option will provide you ~300 nanosecond latencies (which is very low, so, very good).

 # Then apply the update:
 sudo update-grub